-BOILER, CERTIFIED AS AUTOMATIC means a boiler that complies with Section 4.25 of this code, has an automatic certification permit that passed final inspection and is used to modify the licensed attendant requirements for a specific boiler.
-(See "Steam Engineer and Boiler Operator License Law", Seattle Municipal Code Chapter 6.420).
+BOILER, CERTIFIED AS AUTOMATIC means a boiler that complies with subsection 4.25 of this code, has an automatic certification permit that passed final inspection and is used to modify the licensed attendant requirements for a specific boiler.
+(See the Steam Engineer and Boiler Operator License Code, SMC Chapter 6.420).

-BOILER, CERTIFIED AS MONITORED means a boiler that complies with Section 4.26 of this code and is used to modify the licensed attendant requirements for a specific boiler.
-(See "Steam Engineer and Boiler Operator License Law", Seattle Municipal Code Chapter 6.420.)
+BOILER, CERTIFIED AS MONITORED means a boiler that complies with subsection 4.26 of this code and is used to modify the licensed attendant requirements for a specific boiler.
+(See the Steam Engineer and Boiler Operator License Code, SMC Chapter 6.420.)

-BOILER, HOT-WATER SUPPLY means a listed potable water boiler, exceeding the limitations of a potable hot water heater, but that does not exceed a pressure of 160 psi (1100 kPa) or a temperature of 250 degrees F (121 degrees C), that provides hot water to be used externally to itself.
+BOILER, HOT-WATER SUPPLY means a listed potable water boiler, exceeding the limitations of a potable water heater, but that does not exceed a pressure of 160 psig (1,100 kPa) or a temperature of 250 degrees F (121 degrees C), that provides hot water to be used externally to itself.

-BOILER, LOW-PRESSURE HOT-WATER-HEATING means a boiler that circulates hot water for heating purposes at pressures not exceeding 160 pounds per square inch (1100 kPa) and at temperatures not exceeding 250 degrees F (121 degrees C), and the water is then typically returned to the boiler.
+BOILER, LOW-PRESSURE HOT-WATER-HEATING means a boiler that circulates hot water for heating purposes at pressures not exceeding 160 psig (1,100 kPa) and at temperatures not exceeding 250 degrees F (121 degrees C), which water is then typically returned to the boiler.

-BOILER, LOW-PRESSURE STEAM-HEATING means a boiler furnishing steam for heating purposes at pressures not exceeding 15 pounds per square inch (103 kPa).
+BOILER, LOW-PRESSURE STEAM-HEATING means a boiler furnishing steam for heating purposes at pressures not exceeding 15 psig (103 kPa).

-BOILER, POWER HOT-WATER (HIGH-TEMPERATURE WATER BOILER) means a boiler used for heating water or liquid to a pressure exceeding 160 psi (1100 kPa) or to a temperature exceeding 250 degrees F (121 degrees C).
+BOILER, POWER HOT-WATER (HIGH-TEMPERATURE WATER BOILER) means a boiler used for heating water or liquid to a pressure exceeding 160 psig (1,100 kPa) or to a temperature exceeding 250 degrees F (121 degrees C).

-BOILER, POWER means a boiler that generates steam or vapor at pressures exceeding 15 psi.
+BOILER, POWER means a boiler that generates steam or vapor at pressures exceeding 15 psig (103 kPa).